 The most popular providers

-Everyday more interactions (buying, selling, dating etc.) transition to the Internet.
-And people start being aware of the risks of Internet.
-Therefore, they're trying to find the best solution to enjoy the latest technologies without sacrificing their privacy.
+Every day more interactions (buying, selling, dating etc.) transition to the Internet.
+And people start being aware of the risks of the Internet.
+Therefore, they’re trying to find the best solution to enjoy the latest technologies without sacrificing their privacy.
 So they visit a blog like mine and they learn what is VPN.
 And they want to know how to choose one.
 But without the hassle of trying them all.
-And that's fine.
+And that’s fine.
 Because I personally tried and reviewed most of the software of the market.
-And you can find below the result of my research: My 3 favorite VPNs.
-They offer robust servers, proven security, free software, and unmatched speed.
+And you can find below the result of my research: My 3 favourite VPNs.
+They offer robust servers, unlimited bandwidth, proven security, free software, and unmatched speed.